Winston Choo: Other posts

 Choo has also contributed to several publications, including his recollections of Goh Keng Swee and his time in the Ministry of Foreign Affairs (MFA).
 He also supported the Dads for Life movement in Singapore by contributing to the book Letters from Grandpa and Grandma published in 2008.

 Personal life

-Choo married to Katherine Seow on 3 December 1966 and had two children together, Warren Choo and Karina Choo.
-Choo is Presbyterian and attended Sunday school at Prinsep Street Presbyterian Church in his youth.
+Choo married Katherine Seow on 3 December 1966 and had two children together, Warren Choo and Karina Choo.
+Choo is Anglican.
+He attended Sunday school at Prinsep Street Presbyterian Church in his youth, before later attending St Andrew’s Cathedral and now St John’s–St Margaret’s Church.

+On 8 August 2025, Reel Lumina in collaboration with production company PixelMusica premiered a documentary entitled "A Duty to Lead", with Choo sharing about the values that have guided his life and leadership.